parforme/RELEVANCE-HOPE/README.md

 # RELEVANCE-HOPE
 This is the repository of HOPE, the computation and prediction framework for wireless communication.

+If ROS is used, then all the published topics can be found under the "hope" node.

 # Pre-requisites

 - HOPE requires ROS.
 Please visit the official ROS wiki for installation guidlines: http://wiki.ros.org/Installation/